Ohio Security Deposit Law 2026: 30-Day Return, Interest & Double Damages

 Basic Timeline: 30 Days

-Landlords must return the security deposit or provide an itemized statement of deductions within 30 days after the tenant vacates and delivers possession of the property to the landlord.
+Landlords must return the security deposit or provide an itemized statement of deductions within 30 days after the rental agreement ends and the tenant delivers possession of the property to the landlord.

 The 30-day period begins when: